makerdao/community/governance/polls/Investigate Offboarding of multiple collateral types - June 21, 2021.md

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following action will be taken:**
-* The Mandated Actors are asked to investigate and proposing a plan how to offboard the above `ilk`s from the Maker
+* The Mandated Actors will investigate a plan to offboard the above vault types from the Maker Protocol.
+* A future executive will ask the community to implement a proposal from the Mandated Actors.

 **If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**